ARU Stroke Specialty Program

 The Acute Rehab Unit (ARU) at Regional West Medical Center is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) and by the Joint Commission.
 Regional West's ARU has also received special accreditation from CARF as a certified Stroke Specialty Program.

 These designations represent the highest level of accreditation that can be awarded to an organization and underscores Regional West's substantial conformance to the CARF standards.
-To earn a three-year accreditation, the ARU underwent a rigorous peer review process, most recently in 2014, and demonstrated to a team of surveyors during an on-site visit that its programs and services are accountable, measurable, and of the highest quality.
+To earn a three-year accreditation, the ARU underwent a rigorous peer review process, most recently in 2020, and demonstrated to a team of surveyors that its programs and services are accountable, measurable, and of the highest quality.